Where Does Asbestos Hide in Homes? (And What to Do if You Find It)

 Asbestos fibers are colorless, tasteless, and hard to see.
 They can also be deadly if people inhale them in large quantities over time.
 The advantages of using asbestos for construction were so well-known that it became a practical ingredient in virtually all kinds of building materials.
-These materials were widespread, in use all over the country, for decades.
-Only in the 1970s did people begin to realize the harm that loose or airborne asbestos can cause.
-With the following information, homeowners can determine where they are most likely to find asbestos in their homes, and what they can do about it.
+These Asbestos Containing Materials (ACM) were widespread, in use all over the country, for decades.
+Only in the 1970s did people begin to realize the harm that loose (friable) or airborne asbestos causes.
+With the following information, homeowners can determine where they are most likely to find asbestos in their homes, and if the material poses a threat, what you can do about it.

 Asbestos was a popular component in roofing and siding for much of the 20th century.
 Its ability to prevent the spread of fires lead to its use in a variety of roofing and siding products, including:

 The way that homeowners can handle asbestos in roofing or siding depends mostly on the condition.
 Because asbestos has not been in use for more than 30 years, it is likely that any roofing or siding product containing asbestos is nearing the end of its lifespan.
 Assuming the materials are in good condition, they may not necessarily need to be removed immediately.
 Unfortunately, breakdown over time increases the likelihood that fibers will escape.